Bisam97/PokkenToolsLinux/README.md

 # PokkenToolsLinux
 This is a tool for Linux users with which you can modding Pokken Tournament.

 # Features
 Find the Pokken data on your SD-Card (If Pokken installt on the SD-Card)
-Decypt the Pokken Data to a NCA File and Extract(inclusiv Update)
+Decypt the Pokken Data to a NCA File and Extract (inclusiv Update)
 Music modding

+# Install the Mod
+The Finish files are Stored in `/home/YOUR HOME/.switch/Modding/Pokken` copy the Folder with `0100b3f000be2000` on your SD-Card in the `/atmosphere/titles/` folder.
+If you have ReiNX  then it's the folder `/ReiNX/title`

 # Planned Features
 Texture Modding